T-Systems-MMS/phonebook/docs/pages/development-guides/general-guide.md

 ---

-We have splitted the development documentation in two different parts.
+We split the development documentation in two different parts.

 **What do you want to start with?**